Anush A. John

 John 1:33: “He who sent me to baptize with water said to me, “He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.” ’

-From these verses, the conclusion that we can draw is that Jesus is the one who will baptize his followers with the Holy Spirit.
+From these verses, we can conclude that Jesus is the one who will baptize his followers with the Holy Spirit.

 The next two passages refer directly to Pentecost: